spotify/HubFramework/documentation/Architectual overview.md

 Welcome to the Hub Framework architectual overview.
 This document is aimed at developers who are looking to contribute to the framework, as well as people who want to get a more thorough understanding of how the internals of the framework work.
 It’s also meant to document what patterns that are used and why.

-For information on how to actually use the framework - see the other available guides, that will each introduce you to the various aspects of the API.
+For information on how to use the framework see the other [available guides](https://spotify.github.io/HubFramework/index.html).
+Each guide introduces you to the various aspects of the framework, its APIs and [concepts](https://spotify.github.io/HubFramework/concept-guide.html).

 |  ℹ️  | _In progress_ |  ℹ️  |
 | ----- | :-----------: | ----- |